paviro/MMM-FRITZ-Box-Callmonitor/README.md

 {
 	module: 'MMM-Facial-Recognition',
 	config: {
-		//Title for the incoming messages alert
-		title: "Incoming Call",
 		//Font size of the phonenumber displayed in the alert
 		NumberFontSize: "30px",
 		//IP Adress of your FRITZ!Box